josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/📋_history_of_presenting_complaint.md

 - legal environments;
 - public expectations about acceptable risk.

+Nor does recurrence prove a single underlying pathology.

+The Falklands, Afghanistan, Army 2020, Operation Interflex and the September 2026 collective-training dispute are not the same event wearing different hats.

+But history does expose recurring **questions**.

+Three threads matter particularly here.

+### 🧭 Strategic assumptions

+What kind of conflict did Britain expect, and what force did it therefore build?

+### 🧠 Learning machinery

+What happened when reality disagreed, how did information move back into the institution, and what changed?

+### 💷 Capability preservation

+When the resulting system encountered the next financial, political or technological settlement, which capabilities and lessons survived?

 The useful historical question is therefore not:

 > **Which government ruined Defence?**

 It is: